jayBassMan/text-editor/README.md

 ## Usage

   To use this app, simply open it up in the browser (with the deployed app link at the top of this readme) and then you are good to go.
-For offline use, the user can go to the link and hit the "install" button at the top left corner of the page.

 ### This section assumes you have installed the application, and created the .env file in the root directory.

 1. Start the server